SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 - thI vinaigatku aru nanjai – He is like an unbearable poison for the hurdles which stop them from attaining him.

 - thIrndhAr … – He will not leave the hearts of those who cannot bear his separation as explained in SrI rAmAyaNam ayOdhyA kANdam 31.5 “jalAn mathsyAvivOdhdhruthau” (like a fish taken out of water); he will not let them melt fully out of separation and manifests radiance highlighting that it is his benefit that they are with him. thIrndhAruNdu (such resigned people are present) – those who have full faith in bhagavAn being the upAyam (means).
-Those would consider emperumAn as prApyam (goal) and prApakam (means).
-He will stay in their hearts, so they don’t suffer in separation.
+Those people would consider emperumAn as prApyam (goal) and prApakam (means).
+He will stay in their hearts such that they don’t suffer in separation.

-- adiyEn … – me, who is your servitor have reached you long ago – isn’t it?
+- adiyEn … – I, who am your servitor, have reached you long ago – isn’t it?

 - adiyEn adaindhEn mudhal munnamE – Since you have given such blissful experience which made me forget the loss that was there since time immemorial, it cannot be said that “I just got it today”.
-Like AzhwAr forgot the union he got in “vAyum thiraiyugaLum” and subsequently remembered the separation only, here the abundant experience from the union makes him wonder if he had this experience forever. mudhal munnamE – very ancient.
+Just like AzhwAr forgot the union he had before he composed “vAyum thiraiyugaLum” and subsequently remembered the separation only, here the abundant experience from the union makes him wonder if he had this experience forever. mudhal munnamE – very ancient.

 In the next article we will enjoy the next pAsuram.